Vanilla-OS/Vib/docs/articles/en/recipe-structure.md

 The metadata block contains the following mandatory fields:

-- `base`: the base image to start from, can be any Docker image from any registry or even `scratch`.
 - `name`: the name of the image.
 - `id`: the ID of the image is used to specify an image's unique identifier, it is used by platforms like [Atlas](https://images.vanillaos.org/#/) to identify the image.
 - `stages`: a list of stages to build the image, useful to split the build process into multiple stages (e.g. to build the application in one stage and copy the artifacts into another one).
 - `vibversion`: the vib version with which this recipe was created, used to avoid vib from processing incompatible recipes
-- `includsepath`: an alternative includes path other than `includes.container`
+- `includespath`: an alternative includes path other than `includes.container`

 ## Stages